fortythreesam/FourthYearProject/report/report.md

 #### 2.2.1 Individual & Population

 An individual in an EA is usually represented as a bit string.
-The position of a sequence of bits in the string is used to represent what action to take depending on the situation.
+This bit string is usually referred to as the DNA of the individual.
+The position of a sequence of bits in the string maps to an action to take depending on the situation.
 A population is the set of individuals used for any given generation.

 #### 2.2.2 Evaluation & Fitness

 The evaluation step takes each individual in the population and returns a fitness value.
 This step will vary the most between different uses.
+The user is required to define what the how the individual acts based on its DNA and what a better performance means.
 In the case of this project, it will measure the effectiveness of the denoising filter.

 #### 2.2.3 Selection, Crossover & Mutating